They scroll, pause, and click. That’s the quiet power of influencer marketing—when the right face says the right thing, people listen.

 These tools can be lifesavers for brands that are running several campaigns simultaneously or managing micro and mega creators.

 Finding the right influencers is not only about tens of thousands of followers.
-You want creators with an audience that is the same as your brand, because that’s where genuine trust exists.

 In 2020, when consumers rely on influencers more than content from traditional advertising, discovery tools are your first line of defense against bad pairings.